elgs/leanweb/README.md

 The `update` method provides a convenient way to update the DOM when the model changes.
 You should feel free to use old way to update DOM.
-The `update` just makes life a little easier. `update` takes two parameters. `selector` allows you to update precisely the DOM element you want to update. `rootNode` allows you to specifiy which DOM element to start with, which defaults to the current `shadowRoot`.
+The `update` just makes life a little easier. `update` takes `rootNode` as parameter, which allows you to specifiy which DOM element to start with.
+The default value is the current`shadowRoot`.

 #### LWElement.domReady()